The Christmas holidays are coming up, and most people look forward to them as always.

 One aspect of the holidays though that might be worth remembering is that your serves might be more attacked during the holiday seasons since many hackers assume that your usual vigilance for monitoring brute force attacks and dictionary attacks is lowered.

 This year, Christmas Eve is on a Tuesday and for quite a few the time away from work can be up to a couple of weeks, including system administrators and techs.
 The downside to this well-deserved leave is that it might give an attacker at least two weeks to try and hack your servers without anyone noticing it.

 Holiday preparedness list

-A few things you may want to do before you leave work for Christmas.
+Here are a few things you may want to do before you leave work for Christmas.

-Make sure your servers and systems (such as firmware for switches, Wi-Fi and so on) have all necessary security patches installed.
+Make sure your servers and systems (such as firmware for switches, Wi-Fi, and so on) have all necessary security patches installed.